brycelarge/cockpit-zfs-manager/README.md

 4. **Manage ZFS**:
    - View all storage pools with health status and usage statistics
-   - Expand pools to see file systems, snapshots, and detailed status
+   - Expand pools to see file systems, snapshots, performance stats, and detailed status
    - Create new pools with various VDEV configurations (stripe, mirror, RAID-Z variants)
+   - Expand pools by adding VDEVs
+   - Replace failed disks
+   - Configure pool and dataset properties
    - Create file systems and snapshots
    - Manage encryption and unlock encrypted datasets
    - Clone file systems and snapshots
    - Rollback to snapshots
+   - Replicate snapshots (send/receive) for backups
+   - Manage mount points and mount options
+   - Configure NFS and SMB shares
+   - Set up automated snapshots with Sanoid
+   - Schedule ZFS scrubs for disk health
-   - Export and destroy pools (with appropriate warnings)
+   - Export and destroy pools (with name confirmation)

 ## Features